chromex/scrpt/lessons/lesson5.md

  * Arrity checks...
  * Use project euler or other puzzle sources to test out your bytecode gen
  * Start with just printing as you "compile" to work out what data you need to actually gen bytecode

+ * Skipping static analysis of the AST, depend on runtime instead (initially)

 HW:
  * Finish parser